leoki6/Digital-Communications/L1_AM_RECEIVER/README.md

 The 'QT GUI RANGE' block is similar to a variable block, but with increased parameters such as a changeable label, start, stop, step size, and type.
 This block is primarily useful when simulating because it introduces a moveable slider that can be adjusted to observe real-time system behavior.
 In this case we have set:

--Center Frequency to a default value of 100 MHz with a range of 10 MHz to 560MHz and a step size of 100 KHz.
+- Center Frequency to a default value of 100 MHz with a range of 10 MHz to 560MHz and a step size of 100 KHz.
--RF Gain to a default value of 55 with a range of 10 to 70 and a step size of 5.
+- RF Gain to a default value of 55 with a range of 10 to 70 and a step size of 5.

 #### Signal Source Generation and Filtering
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L1_AM_RECEIVER/Additional%20Figures/source_filter_freq.png)